 A site for wanderers of all ages; for writers of all genres; and for the simply curious.

 I'm glad you dropped by.
 Pull up a chair; fetch a cup of tea or a beer; make yourself at home.
 You'll find pages about my travelling, with photos of course; some of my writing and my thoughts about it; a bit about me; and links to my blog and email.
+If you want to buy books, you'll find the links here.
 That should be enough to fill your time while your tea gets cold.

 Please - if you have thoughts about the site, ideas for other things you'd like me to include, do let me know.
 You can send me a message via the 'contact me' page.